-How First-Time Home Loan Borrowers Benefit from No-CIBIL Rule for Loans
+How First-Time Home Loan Borrowers Benefit from No-CIBIL Requirement

-The Reserve Bank of India and government-backed financial inclusion initiatives have paved the way for a landmark change with the introduction of the no-CIBIL rule for Home Loans.
-This rule allows a first-time borrower without an established credit score to apply for a Home Loan, offering them an opportunity to fulfil their dream of owning a home.
+The Reserve Bank of India and government-backed financial inclusion initiatives have paved the way for a landmark change by announcing that CIBIL score is not mandatory for Home Loans.
+This allows a first-time borrower without an established credit score to apply for a Home Loan, offering them an opportunity to fulfil their dream of owning a home.
 It is a significant relief for new borrowers, especially young professionals and self-employed individuals, who may not have had the chance to build their credit history yet.

 Why CIBIL is a Challenge for First-Time Borrowers